RebeccaStevens/is-immutable-type/README.md

 ### Default Overrides

-By default the following TypeScript lib types are overridden to be `Mutable`:
+By default, the following TypeScript lib types are overridden to be `Mutable`:

 - `Map`
 - `Set`